Darvin DeShazer Scholarship Program

 Application deadline: May 31

-Winning applicants will be asked to present their work or another aspect of current mycology at one of the regular SOMA meetings (or SOMA Camp) during the next 24 months.
+Funded applicants will be asked to present their work or another aspect of current mycology at one of the regular SOMA meetings (or SOMA Camp) during the next 24 months.
 Graduate students will be given priority for funding, but undergraduates will also receive support from SOMA at the discretion of the scholarship committee.

-Undergraduate and Graduate Scholarship Application & Guidelines
+2024 Undergraduate and Graduate Scholarship Application & Guidelines

 Required materials in addition to application: